-- The mover requires a cash deposit or a very large deposit prior to the move
+- Mover requires a cash deposit or a very large deposit prior to the move

-- The mover’s truck appears to be a rental truck rather than a truck legitimately owned by a business
+- Truck appears to be a rental truck rather than a truck legitimately owned by a business

-- The mover claims to be insured but the website has no insurance or licensing information and no physical address listed
+- Website has no insurance or licensing information and no physical address listed

-- The mover’s telephone line isn’t answered in a professional fashion or isn’t answered with the name of the moving company
+- Telephone line isn’t answered in a professional fashion or isn’t answered with the name of the moving company

-- The mover’s office or warehouse looks dirty, sparse or unprofessional
+- Office or warehouse looks dirty, sparse, or unprofessional

-- The mover offers you an estimate over the phone without seeing an inventory list of your items or without performing an in-home estimate
+- Estimate offered over the phone without seeing an inventory of your items or performing an in-home estimate

 Estimates and Pricing

-- Make sure to get estimates in writing for your move and from at least three different moving companies.
+- Get estimates in writing from at least three different moving companies.
 You should not use any company that refuses to give you a written estimate.

 - Most domestic moves involve a van line.
-If your move does not fill the entire truck, then the driver will have other pick-ups and deliveries to make, which might make an exact delivery date impossible.
+If your move does not fill the entire truck, the driver will have other pick-ups and deliveries to make, which might make an exact delivery date impossible.
 Additionally full unpacking is usually not included.
-If full unpacking is required, then you can request a price for maid service, or you can hire someone separately to help you with the unpacking of your goods.
+If full unpacking is required, then you can request a price for maid service, or you can hire someone separately.

 - Ask for references, and check them.